Mattress Edge Support

 Memory Foam

-In our experience, all-foam mattresses usually have weaker edge support.
-The soft, slow-moving foam layers compress under pressure, which can make some sleepers feel like theyβre about to slide off.
+From what we’ve seen, all-foam mattresses aren’t the best when it comes to edge support.
+The slow-moving comfort layers tend to sink under pressure, which can make some people feel like they’re about to roll off the bed.

 Latex